 The ThinkCERCA Lesson Library provided English language arts, social studies, science, and math teachers with a wide range of differentiated close reading and academic writing lessons that aligned to Georgia’s rigorous new standards.

-The platform’s Applied Reading & Writing lessons walked Fayette County Schools students through the process of reading a text closely to construct a cohesive argumentative, informational, or narrative piece of writing across subjects.
+The platform’s Writing Lessons walked Fayette County Schools students through the process of reading a text closely to construct a cohesive argumentative, informational, or narrative piece of writing across subjects.

 “ThinkCERCA’s the tool that took the idea of literacy and put something in teachers’ hands to help them understand what it is, what it looks like,” Schmitt said.